A Day to Remember: Common Courtesy (2012–2014)

+The band played another North American tour, titled the House Party tour, through from September to late October 2013.
+The support acts were originally announced as Pierce the Veil and All Time Low, with The Wonder Years joining the fold a few weeks after.
+On October 4, it was announced the band had won the lawsuit against Victory, allowing them to self-release Common Courtesy via digital platforms on October 8, 2013.
+A physical edition with additional tracks was released on November 25.
+"Right Back at It Again" was issued to radio stations as the album's lead single on November 11.

-The band went on a UK and Europe tour in January and February 2014.
-In an interview in late January, McKinnon mentioned the band would film the London show on the tour, with the hopes of releasing a live album.
-The band toured across America throughout September and October with support acts including Bring Me the Horizon, Motionless in White and Chiodos, dubbing the venture the Parks & Devastation Tour.
-The band opened for blink-182 (live debut with Matt Skiba) on two dates.
+The band also toured Europe in January and February 2014, and a single release for "End of Me" followed in March.
+The band toured across America throughout September and October with support acts including Bring Me the Horizon, Motionless in White and Chiodos, dubbing the venture the Parks & Devastation Tour; ahead of this tour was a stop at Michigan's Chill on the Hill festival.
+In March 2015, the band opened for Blink-182 on two dates.

 Bad Vibrations (2015–2018)

-On September 30, 2015, rhythm guitarist Neil Westfall announced in an interview with Ultimate Guitar that the band were casually working on new material, without a prospective release date.
-A Day to Remember co-headlined the Big Ass Tour in arenas with the Amity Affliction in Australia and New Zealand in December 2015, with supporting bands Motionless in White and Hands Like Houses.
+On September 30, 2015, rhythm guitarist Neil Westfall announced in an interview with Ultimate Guitar that A Day to Remember were casually working on new material, without a prospective release date.
+The band went on to join the Amity Affliction's Big Ass Tour, a headlining tour of Australia scheduled for that December.
+Motionless in White accompanied the two as an additional support act.
+The Ghost Inside was to originally join the three groups as a fourth act, but was involved in a bus crash while touring the U.S. in November, and serious injuries to the members forced the group to cancel.
+Hands Like Houses were enlisted on short notice to replace the injured band.
 On March 9, 2016, "Paranoia" was premiered through Beats 1.
 The song was recorded with Bill Stevenson of Descendents/All.
 It was released as a single on 11 March.
 A music video was released on the same day, directed by Ethan Lader.

 On June 2, 2016, a song titled "Bad Vibrations" was released, alongside a music video.
 It was also announced that the song would be the title track of their sixth album, Bad Vibrations.
 The album was released on their independent label and Epitaph Records.
 "Bullfight" was released as a single on July 25.
 "Naivety" was released as a single on August 19.
 "We Got This" was released as a single on September 1.
 The album was released on September 2.
-The band went on to support Blink 182 on the 2016 'California' Tour from July to October 2016.
+The band went on to support Blink-182 on the 2016 'California' Tour from July to October 2016.
 During their homecoming show in Ocala on March 18, 2017, the band were presented with keys to the city.
 The song "Same About You" was released to rock radio stations on January 23, 2018.